 Compensation of the Chief Executive Officer.
-Mr. Hess' cash compensation for 2000 was established in the manner discussed above for all executive officers.
-Mr. Hess' combined salary and bonus for 2000 were well below the 75th percentile cash compensation benchmark for chief executive officers as determined from the surveys.
+Mr. Hess' cash compensation for 2001 was established in the manner discussed above for all executive officers.
+Mr. Hess' combined salary and bonus for 2001 were below the 75th percentile cash compensation benchmark for chief executive officers as determined from the surveys.

-In approving the award of stock options and restricted stock shown in the summary compensation table to Mr. Hess for 2000, the compensation committee again followed the principles set forth above in establishing long-term compensation for all executive officers for 2000.
-Based on comparative analyses of long-term compensation as published in the surveys, the total present value of Mr. Hess' stock option and restricted stock awards, based on expected option values, was well below the 75th percentile benchmark for chief executive officers as determined from the surveys.
+In approving the award of stock options shown in the summary compensation table to Mr. Hess for 2001, the committee again followed the principles set forth above in establishing long-term compensation for all executive officers for 2001.
+Based on comparative analyses of long-term compensation as published in the surveys, the total present value of Mr. Hess' stock option and restricted stock awards, based on expected option values, was below the 75th percentile benchmark for chief executive officers as determined from the surveys.

-The compensation committee concluded that the total of Mr. Hess' 2000 cash compensation and the grant date present value of his long-term compensation was reasonable compared with that of his peers and appropriate in view of the success of the critical corporate initiatives to reshape the company that he has continued to oversee, as well as the company's significantly improved financial performance in 2000.
+The committee concluded that the total of Mr. Hess' 2001 cash compensation and the grant date present value of his long-term compensation was reasonable compared with that of his peers and appropriate in view of the success of the strategic initiatives to reshape the company that he has continued to oversee, as well as the company's financial performance in 2001.

-Nicholas F. Brady, Chairman Peter S. Hadley William I. Spencer Robert N. Wilson
+Nicholas F. Brady, Chairman

+Peter S. Hadley William R. Johnson Frank A. Olson Robert N. Wilson